Rokutann/npy.el/README.md

 virtualenv-dedicated or virtualenv-buffer-dedicated inferior python process by <kbd>M-x</kbd> <kbd>npy-scratch</kbd>.

-### Activate/deactivate Virtualenvs Dynamically
+### Automatically Switch the Activated Virtualenv (EXPERIMENTAL)

 Enable the feature by <kbd>M-x</kbd>
 <kbd>npy-activate-virtualenv-automatic</kbd>.
 Thereafter, the feature
-supplies the appropriate executable search path information to other pythonic modes such as `pytest.el` and `python-pytest.el` per buffer base.
+supplies the appropriate virtualenv executable search path to other pythonic modes such as `pytest.el` and `python-pytest.el` per buffer base.

 Disable the feature by <kbd>M-x</kbd>
 <kbd>npy-deactivate-virtualenv-automatic</kbd>.

-### Lookup Python Official Documents
+### Lookup Python Official Documents (EXPERIMENTAL)

 Install `python372full.info` in your system.

 Lookup the info file by <kbd>M-x</kbd> <kbd>info-lookup-symbol</kbd>
 or <kbd>C-h S</kbd>.

-This package contains two info files: `python372full.info` and `python372api.info` in the data/info directory. `python372api.info` only contains The Python Language Reference, The Python Standard Library, and Python/C API Reference Manual.
+This package includes two info files: `python372full.info` and `python372api.info` which are found in the data/info/ directory. `python372api.info` is a subset of `python372full.info` and contains The Python Language Reference, The Python Standard Library, and Python/C API Reference Manual only.

 ### Spawn a Pipenv Shell